-As they grow and develop, all children encounter situations where they feel worried, nervous and sometimes even scared.
+All children encounter situations where they feel worried, nervous and sometimes even scared, as they grow and develop.
 Some behaviours are not helpful to humans such as aggression and impulsive behaviours.
 However aggressive and impulsive behaviour are often used by children in response to stress.

 The types of skills taught are tailored to the individuals as well as the situation and can involve increasing cognitive, behavioural, and affective proficiencies.